vhive-serverless/vSwarm/benchmarks/chained-function-serving/README.md

 # Chained Function Serving
 ![diagram](diagram.png)

-This is a basic example benchmark demonstrating how multiple functions can be chained together using knative serving.
-The benchmark consists of two functions, **Producer** and **Consumer*, which are used to imitate the producer-consumer design pattern whereby the prior creates some object and sends it to the latter, where it is "consumed".
+This is an example benchmark demonstrating how multiple functions can be chained together using knative serving.
+The core of the benchmark consists of two functions, **Producer** and **Consumer*, which are used to imitate the producer-consumer design pattern whereby the prior creates some object and sends it to the latter, where it is "consumed".

 The consumer is a server which listens on a set port.
 Upon receiving a call from the producer it logs the value that was sent to it, and return an acknowledgement.
 The producer is a client which